Summary of Pelargonidin

 There is insufficient evidence to recommend pelargonidin as an isolated supplement, and it would be more beneficial to get this anthocyanin through food products in the red pigmentation range; strawberries are the largest known source.

-Scientific Research on Pelargonidin
+Research Breakdown on Pelargonidin

 Click on any below to expand the corresponding section.
 Click on to collapse it.

 While Pelargonidin aglycones appear to be rapidly degraded or conjugated (via glucuronides), the common food bound form Pelargonidin-3-Glucoside appears to be stable in a model of human digestion.

 Oral bioavailability of Pelargonidin appears to be 18% when measured after two hours.
 It is essentially cleared from the body 18 hours after ingestion, although p-hydroxybenzoic acid (a metabolite) persists.
 This particular study used 50mg/kg bodyweight Pelargonidin in a 50% aqueous ethanol solution.
 Food sources of Pelargonidin may not be as bioavailable as the former (isolated form) as one study in humans found that urinary levels after 24 hours accounted for 0.9% the oral dose.